Home » Hot Topics » Germany per diem rates and how to manage employees travel expenses

 The employer is therefore responsible for withholding the applicable income taxes and social security contributions from the employee’s pay and thus liable, in case they do not.

-Failure to do so could be deemed a criminal offence pursuant to Sec.
+Failure to do so could attract penalties and interest and potentially be deemed a criminal offence pursuant to Sec.
 266a StGB (Criminal Law Act).